People’s rights to meaningful connection with others

 Connecting with others is essential to everyone’s health and wellbeing and forms part of our human rights.
 Every adult and older person living in a care home has the right to connect with family, friends and community.
 They have the right to have visits and to go out if they wish.
 Care homes should support this and should not put any barriers or restrictions in place.

 Scotland’s Health and Social Care Standards set out what people should expect when using health, care or social work services.
-In 2022, two new Standards were introduced that cover the right to visit even when there is an outbreak of infectious disease.
-We have published guidance for care homes on how they must implement the new Standards.
+In 2022, two additional Standards were introduced that cover the right to visit even when there is an outbreak of infectious disease.

 We have produced a poster which informs people about their rights and would encourage services to display this.